phone icon in white color

 Can cataract surgery help to resolve refractive errors?

 Yes.
-Cataract surgery can help to resolve refractive errors, including myopia, hyperopia, and astigmatism.
+Cataract surgery can help to resolve refractive errors, including myopia, hyperopia, and astigmatism and of course the persistent feeling of foggy eyes.
 In many patients who undergo cataract surgery, the treatment has helped to achieve 20/20 vision.

-How many days of rest is required after cataract surgery?
+How many days of rest do you need after cataract surgery?

 Usually, 1 to 3 days of proper rest is recommended to patients who undergo cataract surgery.
 However, you may start feeling better quicker than usual or may need a little bit more time to rest.
 The doctor will look at your health and provide you an estimate of how much rest you will most likely need after cataract surgery.